-Potentially preventable hospitalisations (PPH) is a proxy measure of primary care effectiveness.
+Potentially preventable hospitalisations (PPH) are a proxy measure of primary care effectiveness.
 PPH are certain hospital admissions that potentially could have been prevented by timely and adequate healthcare in the community.
 The term PPH does not mean that a patient admitted for that condition did not need to be hospitalised at the time of admission.
-Rather the hospitalisation could have potentially been prevented through the provision of appropriate preventative health interventions and early disease management in primary care and community-based care settings.
+Rather, the hospitalisation could have potentially been prevented through the provision of appropriate preventative health interventions and early disease management in primary care and community-based care settings.

-Admissions for potentially preventable conditions for Aboriginal persons in GCPHN region from 2014-15 to 2016-17 was below the National and Queensland rate across the three broad categories: chronic, acute and vaccine preventable conditions as can be seen below in Table 9.
+Admissions for potentially preventable conditions for Aboriginal persons in GCPHN region from 2014-15 to 2016-17 was below the national and Queensland rate across the three broad categories: chronic, acute and vaccine preventable conditions (Table 9).